kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 <?php get_footer(); ?>
 ```

-`page.php` is a special file name in WordPress.
-It will automatically be the new template for pages
+* `page.php` is a special file name in WordPress
+* It will automatically be the new template for pages

 _(if that doesn't make sense check out the [WPHeirarchy](http://www.elegantthemes.com/blog/tips-tricks/understanding-the-wordpress-template-hierarchy))_

-The best way to see this is if you click on the page we created `page-with-sidebar` in the browser you will see it has a 2 column layout.
+* The best way to see this is if you click on the page we created `page-with-sidebar` in the browser you will see it has a 2 column layout

-Since we want dynamic content for the first column we need to put in our dynamic loop (This is `The Loop` WordPress uses)
+* Since we want dynamic content for the first column we need to put in our dynamic loop (This is `The Loop` WordPress uses)

 #### What are templates?
-Think of them like cookie cutters.
-You don't view the actual templates, you view the pages dynamically creating using those templates.
+* Think of them like cookie cutters
+* You don't view the actual templates, you view the pages dynamically creating using those templates

 ## Let's make our page.php super cool
 `page.php`

 ```php